 I am signed up to ride 100 miles and am once again asking for your support.
 I ride because cancer touches all of us -- half of all men and one third of all women in the U.S. will get cancer in their lifetime.
 These figures are staggering, but, I believe we can change the stats by funding lifesaving research at Fred Hutch.

 As many of you know, I have personally felt the impact of cancer as I lost my Dad to leukemia when I was 11 years old, and my Uncle Kevin to brain cancer a few years later.
-And, just this past June, after only 7 months from diagnosis, we lost our Aunt Helen, also to brain cancer.
-She loved riding bicycles like me, so this year’s ride will be even more meaningful.
+And last year we lost our Aunt Helen, also to brain cancer.
+Unfortunately, this year I have had more family and friends that have had to battle this disease.

 Obliteride participants will come together in August to tell cancer we're not gonna take it anymore.
 And here's where I need your help.
 I've made a big commitment to make a statement against cancer.
 And I hope you'll make a statement, too.
 With 100% of every dollar donated going directly to cancer research at Fred Hutch, we can make a direct impact on research to save lives faster.
 I hope you'll donate as much as you can because you believe in me, what I'm doing, and that together, we can defeat cancer.